pieman110/rain-world-theme-for-discord/README.md

-# rain-world-theme-for-discord
+# Rain World Theme
-# made with better discord editor with the clear vision theme
+# Made with Better Discord Editor using the clear vision theme
+# for use with Better Discord or Vencord or anything else of the sort
+# to apply the theme, click on one of the theme files and then click "Raw" and copy the page's adress and use that
-# the anim them is a gif version but if ur pc not beefy just use normal one
+# the "rainworldanim.theme.css" theme has a gif background but if ur pc isnt beefy just use "rainworld.theme.css" for non-animated background
+# burrito